Image credit: Lesly Derksen

 2. A perfect beachy getaway at Semporna

-Just like its name, which means “perfect” in Malay, Semporna is the perfect beachy getaway for both new and long-time travellers to Sabah.
+Just like its name, which means “perfect” in Malay, Semporna is the ideal beach getaway for both new and long-time travellers to Sabah.
 Enjoy the idyllic waters and glistening beaches that await while immersing yourself in a variety of activities to chill out.
 Highlights while visiting Semporna include snorkelling and diving for underwater enthusiasts.

-Another feature of Semporna is the Bohey Dulang island which sits about 23km away.
-The island has a 353 metre-peak hiking trail and many opportunities for bird-watching too!
+Another feature of Semporna is Boheydulang Island, which sits about 23km away.
+The island has a 353m-peak hiking trail and many opportunities for bird-watching, too!
 The trail winds around the island and takes about 45 minutes to reach the top.
-Reward yourself with views of its crater-lagoon at the end of your hike alongside unique flora and fauna on your way up.
+Reward yourself with views of its crater lagoon at the end of your hike alongside unique flora and fauna on your way up.

 3. Escape to Mahua Waterfall in Tambunan

-This natural beauty lies 26km outside Tambunan town, making it an out-of-the-way but worthwhile gem to explore.
+Mahua Waterfall lies 26km outside the town of Tambunan, making this natural beauty an out-of-the-way but worthwhile gem to explore.
 Surrounding this thundering waterfall is a diverse ecosystem home to countless wildlife and greenery.
 If you’re lucky, you can spot the endemic Kinabalu Bluebottle, plus rare species of fungi and other insects that flourish in Mahua Park’s eco-trails.

-Mahua Waterfall stands as tall as a six-storey building; we’d love to see your best shots of this lofty natural beauty!
+Mahua Waterfall stands six stories tall, so we’d love to see your best shots of this lofty natural beauty!
 Stand under the falls for a splashing good time as you enjoy this hidden gem in Tambunan.

 Looking to get closer to nature without having to sacrifice comfort?
-Borneo Kiim Resort is the place for you then!
-Borneo’s first luxury tented resort provides style and comfort 1000m up in the Bornean Highlands.
-Equipped with a floating infinity pool, children’s playground and a bar overlooking the sunset, nature has never felt as close as it does!
+Borneo Kiim Resort is the place for you!
+Borneo’s first luxury tented resort provides style and comfort 1,000m up in the Bornean Highlands.
+Equipped with a floating infinity pool, a children’s playground, and a bar overlooking the sunset, nature will never feel as close as when you’re here.

 4. Have fun in the sun at Dinawan Island

-A 15-minute boat ride off the jetty at Kinarut River will bring you to this privately owned island.
-Rather than hustling with tourists at overcrowded beaches, Dinawan Island provides a refreshing ambience to people looking for a quick timeout.
+A 15-minute boat ride from the jetty along Kinarut River will bring you to this privately owned island.
+Rather than hustling with tourists at overcrowded beaches, Dinawan Island provides a refreshing ambience if you’re looking for a quick escape from the hustle and bustle.

 Snorkelling enthusiasts will find coral reefs here largely undamaged, with a great variety of marine life swimming about.
 Kayaking, paragliding, and banana boating are also available for adventure seekers!
-If you’re looking for a leisurely day out to chill by the sound of crashing waves, Dinawan Island is the perfect hideout.
+Put simply, if you’re looking for a leisurely day out to chill by the sound of crashing waves, Dinawan Island is the perfect hideout.

 5. Have a blissful retreat from the crowds at Pulau Tiga

-Ever since its feature in the popular reality TV series Survivor, Pula Tiga has been dubbed ‘Survivor Island’.
-This island provides an escape to a blissful retreat in this undisturbed location.
-The big blue ocean, white beaches and therapeutic mud pools are more than we could ask for in this weekend getaway.
+Ever since its feature in the popular reality TV series Survivor, Pulau Tiga has been dubbed ‘Survivor Island.’
+As an undisturbed location, this island provides an escape to a blissful retreat.
+The pristine clear waters, white beaches, and therapeutic mud pools are more than we could ask for in this weekend getaway destination.

-If you’re looking to get about and about at Pulau Tiga, nature hikes and visits to neighbouring islands are available too.
-Pulau Tiga is certainly one of the many hidden hotspots and gems of Sabah, and you wouldn’t want to miss out on the unique mud-spa while you’re at it!
+If you’re looking to get around Pulau Tiga, nature hikes and visits to neighbouring islands are available, too.
+That said, Pulau Tiga is certainly one of the many hidden hotspots and gems of Sabah; plus, you wouldn’t want to miss out on the unique mud-spa while you’re at it!

 6. Revel in the tranquility of Batu Luang Beach

-Batu Luang beach is nestled in the quiet town of Kuala Penyu.
-Shutterbugs will be delighted to capture Batu Luang Beach in all its glory, especially during the golden hour.
-During low tide, the famous Batu Luang rock formation is surrounded by smaller rocks covered in bright green moss.
-The picturesque scene makes for quite the spectacle and taking it all in is indeed a calming way to cap the day.
+What’s more, during low tide, you’ll find the famous Batu Luang rock formation surrounded by smaller rocks covered in bright green moss.
+The picturesque scene makes for quite the spectacle — taking it all in is indeed a calming way to cap the day.

 7. Explore the mysteries of Supirak Island

-From afar, Supirak Island’s ship-like appearance piques visitor’s interests.
+From afar, Supirak Island’s ship-like appearance piques visitors’ interest.
 Yet, there’s something tragic about the island — considering the story of how this natural formation came to be.
 To this day, natural stones and palm trees rest upon what was believed to be humans and animals.
-These fascinatingly realistic stones and structures allow the story of Supirak to live on.
+It is these fascinatingly realistic stones and structures that allow the story of Supirak to live on.

-Hop off a ten-minute boat ride to the jetty, where glistening emerald waters greet you if your visit is blessed with good weather.
+From the jetty, hop on a ten-minute boat ride; soon, glistening emerald waters will greet you if your visit is blessed with good weather.
 While the island is remote and requires a longer travelling time, adventurers can spend the whole day exploring these geological beauties around the main Supirak Island.

 Also read: 6 Offbeat Places to Visit in Sabah to Bring Your Travelling Experience Up A Notch